Do you have any questions for us?

 Basically, you get together and talk with an international UC student about everyday life.
 You may cover topics ranging from American sports to social norms or customs that are new to students from another region or culture.
 You are not required to “teach English”; just be open-minded and engaged.

 Conversation partners submit an application form.
 Those students selected will then be paired with a UC international student based on their interests and availability.
 These partnerships will last for at least the remainder of the semester.
-After undergoing an in-person training and meet-and-greet on August 31st from 10am-12pm, conversation partners will then receive their partner’s information and their first meeting date and time.
+After undergoing an in-person training and meet-and-greet on January 11 from 10:00 a.m.-12:00 p.m., conversation partners will then receive their partner’s information and their first meeting date and time.
 Conversation partners can decide to change their meeting time, but you will primarily meet at the same day and time each week.
 These meetings take place for one hour, once per week.

 Each appointment, both you and your partner will check in at the Learning Assistance Center (French Hall, Room 2441).
 Once you’ve both checked in at the LAC Front Desk, you and your partner can go to any safe, public place you both choose.
 You can attend a sporting event, go for a walk around campus, or just grab some coffee.
 Anywhere can be a source of conversation for you and your partner!